Nick Kyrgios: Davis Cup

+Playing style

 Kyrgios has been described as having an unusually aggressive game.
-While growing up, he was overweight, asthmatic, and has stated he “had to work out a way to be more aggressive than the average player”.
+While growing up, he was overweight, asthmatic, and has stated he "had to work out a way to be more aggressive than the average player".
 Former British no. 1 John Lloyd described watching Kyrgios as a "pleasure" because of "the mixture and the flair", adding that his character is one which attracts fans.
 The Guardian has described his playing style as "powerfully flamboyant, sometimes ridiculously-brilliant game, which is something to behold".

-In 2017, the ATP rated Kygrios as the fifth best server in the history of professional tennis – with better results than current players such as Novak Djokovic and Roger Federer.
+In 2017, the ATP rated Kyrgios as the fifth best server in the history of professional tennis – with better results than current players such as Novak Djokovic and Roger Federer.
 He reaches speeds up to 230 km/h and wins 78.8% of his first-serve points.
 His second serve is also one of the best on the ATP Tour and often hit at above 200 km/h.
 He sometimes tries for aces, on both his first and second serves.
-Goran Ivanišević has said “[Kygrios] is a tennis genius.
-You can’t prepare for Nick Kygrios, he is the best server in the game by far.
-It’s impossible to create tactics [against him].”He has an effective forehand and (two-handed) backhand and is also able to mix up his shot selection using spin, slices and dropshots.
+Goran Ivanišević has said "[Kyrgios] is a tennis genius.
+You can't prepare for Nick Kyrgios, he is the best server in the game by far.
+It's impossible to create tactics [against him]."

+He has an effective forehand and (two-handed) backhand and is also able to mix up his shot selection using spin, slices and dropshots.
 While his game suits grass and hard courts, he reached his first ATP Tour final on clay in Estoril.

 Underarm serve

-Kyrgios first used the underarm serve at the 2019 Mexican Open during his match with Rafael Nadal, who subsequently claimed it was not within the spirit of the game, and accused Kyrgios of "lacking respect" for his opponent and the crowd.
+Kyrgios first used the underarm serve at the 2019 Mexican Open in Acapulco during his match with Rafael Nadal.
+In a June 2022 press interview, following his first round victory at Wimbledon against British player Paul Jubb, Kyrgios cited his struggles of winning a point against Nadal in the match which led him to alter his serve, stating: “I'm playing Rafael Nadal for like three hours.
+I couldn't win a point.
+I threw in one underarm serve.
+They, I don't know if there's a place in the game for that.
+Everyone does it now.
+It's like they're a genius.”
+Nadal subsequently declared it was not within the spirit of the game, and accused Kyrgios of "lacking respect" for his opponent and the crowd.

 Kyrgios has been credited for reintroducing the underarm serve into the ATP Tour, and he has now used the underarm serve more frequently than any other player in professional tennis.